ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 When transmitting items from the producer to the consumer, the goal is to send _all_ items with minimal latency and maximum throughput.

-<sub>Latency is the time between the generation of an item at the producer and its arrival to the consumer. </sub>

-<sub>Throughput is the number of items sent from producer to consumer per unit of time.</sub>
+<sub>Latency is the time between the generation of an item at the producer and its arrival in the consumer.
+Throughput is the number of items sent from producer to consumer per unit of time.</sub>

 However, the producer and the consumer may have limitations that can prevent the best performance from being achieved:

-* The consumer can be slower than the producer
+* The consumer can be slower than the producer.
-* The producer may not be able to stop emitting items that the consumer does not have time to process or reduce the rate at which they are emitted
+* The producer may not be able to slow or stop emitting items that the consumer does not have time to process.
-* The consumer may not be able to skip items that he does not have time to process
+* The consumer may not be able to skip items that it does not have time to process.
-* The producer and the consumer may have a limited amount of memory for items buffering and CPU cores for asynchronous items processing
+* The producer and consumer may have a limited amount of memory to buffer items and CPU cores to process items asynchronously.
-* The communication channel between the producer and the consumer may have a limited bandwidth
+* The communication channel between the producer and the consumer may have limited bandwidth.

 There are several patterns for sequential items processing, that allows bypassing some or most of the above limitations: